Peanut Butter Fingers

 5. Flip pancakes and allow to cook until batter is no longer runny, about two more minutes

-6. Top with syrup, pumpkin pie spice and banana slices and enjoy
+6. Top with syrup and enjoy

 Did you make this recipe?